Jair4x/se-scst/README.md

 - (NEW!)
 Hype Trains (Twitch event - time multiplier)

 ## Install/Demo
-Just enter this link and import it to your overlays: https://overlays.batary.dev/share/cmf0ur90q0001jy06zou5ucit
+Just enter this link and import it to your overlays: https://overlays.batary.dev/share/cmf1dgznx0001jv06ga4ogxft (Updated September 1st, 2025)

 ~~Demo: https://streamable.com/7bit14 (it's in spanish, and with salsa on the background, the perfect demonstration)~~ Deprecated, will make another one soon-ish.